morganwilliamsb/website/_listen/liaisons.md

 Performed by Jenna Vergeynst (harp and voice).
 Recorded on 5 May 2025 in Walpurgis, Belgium.

-Costume by Nelly Bellegarde and Pacal Konradi
+Costume by Nelly Bellegarde and Pacal Konradi.
-Video by Jelle Bokelmann
+Video by Jelle Bokelmann.
-Sound by Tim Courtyn
+Sound by Tim Courtyn.
-Lighting by Winter Derycker
+Lighting by Winter Derycker.

 [Watch the performance](https://www.youtube.com/watch?v=_QmveNgivrY&list=PLXCAwLBtyYgN7c7ckDcMRbWt2rh7Wy1pl&index=3)